fcanas/React-Native-Pedometer-App/Presentation/presentation.md

 # React

-^ React is a Javascript UI library introduced by facebook --
+^ React is a JavaScript UI library introduced by Facebook --

 * JavaScript UI Library
 * Simplify Apps where data changes over time